 Hans Maes studied at the University of Leuven, Belgium, and graduated there with a PhD in Philosophy.
 His dissertation, focusing on problems in ethics and moral psychology, was published as a book in Belgium and The Netherlands.
 He has since made aesthetics and the philosophy of art the main focus of his postdoctoral activities.
 He worked at the Department of Aesthetics of the University of Helsinki, Finland, and also at the University of Maryland, USA, before coming to Kent where he is currently Senior Lecturer in History and Philosophy of Art.

-Dr Maes is Co-Director of the Aesthetics Research Centre and Convenor of the MA in History and Philosophy of Art.
-From 2010 until 2013 he was President of the Dutch Association of Aesthetics.back to top
+Hans is Co-Director of the Aesthetics Research Centre and a Trustee of the British Society of Aesthetics.
+He is also a Past President of the Dutch Association of Aesthetics.

 Also view these in the Kent Academic Repository